kontent-ai/delivery-sdk-js/readme.md

 #### Resolving rich text in node.js

-If you need to resolve rich text in `node.js`, you have to install following parser:
+If you need to resolve rich text in `node.js`, you have to install the following parser:

 ```
 npm i @kontent-ai/delivery-node-parser --save